 We are very lucky to have the support and guidance of Don Augustine Machacca Florez and his son Santos Machacca Apaz for the duration of my longer training ‘The Mystical Path’.
 Don Augustine will be working via Zoom to bring you special karpay or energy transmissions, connecting you to a pure lineage of Q’ero paqos or healers.

-I also hope to return to Peru in 2022 to visit Don Augustine again with a small group.
-This year, Don Augustine will be at the EarthSpirit Centre from August 11th – 20th giving a series of seven Karpay for the Taripaypacha Retreat.
-Please see https://alirabjohns.com/retreats/ for more details.
+I also hope to return to Peru in 2024 to visit Don Augustine again with a small group.
+Please contact me for more details.